As weather shifts, strawberries leave sour taste in northeast India

-SOHLIYA, India (Thomson Reuters Foundation) - Strawberries are a treat for many, but they are increasingly leaving a sour taste in the mouths of growers in Meghalaya, in India’s northeast.
+SOHLIYA, India, Nov 27 (Thomson Reuters Foundation) - S trawberries are a treat for many, but they are increasingly leaving a sour taste in the mouths of growers in Meghalaya, in India's northeast.

 The state, with just under 3 million people, is the third largest producer of strawberries in India, its government says.
 On average, about 500 metric tonnes of the fragile fruit is grown each year on 1,500 hectares (3,700 acres) of land.